 Students analyze a scenario where they have won a cash prize for a poster design contest.
 They must decide how to use their winnings by considering different variables.

-In this video, a child has been given a budget and is asked to choose his own lunch snack for the school week.
+In this video, a child has been given a budget and is asked to choose their own lunch snack for the school week.
 Enjoy a snack by exploring concepts related to comparison shopping, decision-making skills, budgeting, healthy food choices and more!

 Pay to Play